Shana Novick, Executive Director

 Prior to joining HFLS, Kim held positions in grantmaking, fundraising, communications, education, and administration at NY Jewish organizations including The Jewish Theological Seminary, the Conference on Jewish Material Claims Against Germany, and Hebrew Union College-Jewish Institute of Religion.
-Since 2011 she has served as a Board member of Advancing Jewish Professionals of NYC, a volunteer-led organization that coordinates professional development and networking events for Jewish communal professionals, and a 2014-15 Community Connections Fellow with the Jewish Community Relations Council of NY.
+She is the Board Chair of Advancing Jewish Professionals of NYC, a volunteer-led organization that coordinates professional development programs for early- and mid-career Jewish communal professionals, and a 2014-15 Community Connections Fellow with the Jewish Community Relations Council of NY.

 Kim holds an MPA in Nonprofit Management and an MA in Judaic Studies from New York University, and a BA in Jewish, Islamic and Near Eastern Studies from Washington University in St. Louis.

 Rona Gottlib Bochenek, Director of Finance and Administration

 As Director of Finance and Administration at the Hebrew Free Loan Society, Rona oversees the finance department and is responsible for four UJA-Federation of New York scholarship funds for higher education.